Generalised core partitions and Diophantine equations: Introduction

 In \cite{CG2022}, much of the study focused on Kac-Moody algebras of \textit{finite} types.
 This culminated in an analogue of the famous Granville--Ono theorem \cite{GO1996} for all finite Dynkin types.
 The case of \textit{affine} Kac-Moody algebras was initiated, but not extensively investigated.

-The first main objective of this paper is to give a definition of the atomic length on the \textit{extended affine Weyl group}, which we will call \textit{extended atomic length} (this the subject of Section \ref{sec_ext_AL}).
-Using both the decomposition of the extended affine Weyl group as the semidirect product of the finite Weyl group with the coweight lattice and as the semidirect product of the fundamental group with the affine Weyl group, we show that in types $A_n^{(1)}$ and $C_n^{(1)}$, which are thoroughly investigated in this paper, the atomic length admits the following remarkable property (see resp. \Cref{Theorem length extended type A} and \Cref{Theorem length extended type C}).
+The first objective of this paper is to define and study the \textit{extended affine Weyl group} in the context of Kac-Moody algebras, see \Cref{sec_ext_AG}, which, as far as we know, had not been done in the literature before.
+This leads to the definition of \textit{extended atomic length} in \Cref{sec_ext_AL}.
+Using both the decomposition of the extended affine Weyl group as the semidirect product of the finite Weyl group with the coweight lattice and as the semidirect product of the fundamental group with the affine Weyl group, we show that, with the exception of twisted type $A_{2n}^{(2)}$, the atomic length $\sL_{\La_0}$ admits the following remarkable property, see \Cref{Theorem uniform extended atomic length}.